Reconstructive surgery for mouth and oropharyngeal cancer

 Using bone from another part of the body

 Sometimes your surgeon may need to remove part of your jawbone.
-They may replace it using bone taken from the hip or lower leg.
+They may replace it using bone taken from the hip, lower leg, arm or shoulder blade.

 They usually use the bone together with some of its blood vessels.
 Once the bone is in place, they secure it with metal surgical screws.